Seagate/cortx-test/README.md

 You may need a separate client vm with any Linux Flavour to install client side pre requisites and start using automation framework.
 This VM should have connectivity to Cortx Setup.
 If you have VM/HW crunch you may use one of the node as as client as well.

-## increase client root space size should be at lease 200 GB using following commands
+## increase client root space size should be at least 200 GB using following commands
 ## Please utilize free disks from the output of lsblk
 ```
 df -h